VonArzu/PROductivity/README.md

 ### MVP

-> Layout with 6 components in mobile and minor styling
+> CRUD ormat with simple Layout, at least 6 components, and a react routers in mobile,tablet, and desktop form with minor styling

 _The **PROductivity** app